DSXiangLi/DecryptPrompt/README.md

   - PANDA: Preference Adaptation for Enhancing Domain-Specific Abilities of LLMs
   - Weak-to-Strong Search: Align Large Language Models via Searching over Small Language Models
   - Weak-to-Strong Extrapolation Expedites Alignment
+  - Is DPO Superior to PPO for LLM Alignment?
+A Comprehensive Study
 - RL探究
   - UNDERSTANDING THE EFFECTS OF RLHF ON LLM GENERALISATION AND DIVERSITY
   - A LONG WAY TO GO: INVESTIGATING LENGTH CORRELATIONS IN RLHF